oracle-livelabs/database/db-operator-with-cicd/1-setup/setup.md

   ![Locate GitHub Username](./images/github-un-where.png)

-## Task 3: Prepare for Terraform Provisioning
+## Task 4: Prepare for Terraform Provisioning
-This part of the setup process will require the following information below to provision resources.
-Retrieve these information and keep these in your notes (with _exception_ to the Jenkins Password  which does not have to retrieved) for Task 4, which will prompt you for these values.
+This part of the setup process will require the following information to provision resources.
+Retrieve the information and keep these in your notes (with exception of the Jenkins Password) for Task 4, which will prompt you for these values.
 Click on the drop downs below for more information on how to retrieve these from the OCI Console:

 > **Note:** Keep the following information and credentials in your notes.

-1. __API Key__ - used to authorize provisioning Database resources with
+1. __API Key__ - used to authorize provisioning of Database resources with

  ## How to Create an API Key

- By creating an API Signing Key, OCI will provide you a configuration file that contains some of the required information you will need to provide in the following prompts.
+  By creating an API Signing Key, OCI will provide you with a configuration file that contains some of the required information you will need to provide in the following prompts.
 To start, navigate to your OCI Console.

-    On the top right, go to `User Settings` and create an API Key Resource.
+    On the top-right, go to `User Settings` and create an API Key Resource.

     ![Find API Keys](./images/api-key-navigate.png)